ccoutant/dwarf-locations/013-generalize-address-spaces.md

 > ---------------------------------- | ------ | ----------------------------------
 > `DW_AT_address_space`              | TBA    | constant

-Add the following rows to table 7.9 in Section "7.7.1 Operation Expressions":
+Add the following rows to table 7.9 in Section "7.7.1 DWARF Expressions":

 > Operation                          | Code  | Number of Operands | Notes
 > ---------------------------------- | ----- | ------------------ | --------